Should You Invest in Bonds?

 So I mentioned above that pretty much any entity can issue bonds.
 This leads to many different kinds of bonds, several of which you’ll probably run into in just everyday reading/investing/nerding out.
 Let’s define a few of the most common:

-· Treasury Bonds – often referred to as “T-Bills,” these are backed by the federal government, which means they are inherently the “safest” of the asset class.
+Treasury Bonds – often referred to as “T-Bills,” these are backed by the federal government, which means they are inherently the “safest” of the asset class.
 You can purchase them in several different maturation types (10 year, 15 year, 30 year, etc), and they pay a modest coupon that typically floats around 1%.
 Their chief risk is the default of the entire American economy, so they're probably pretty safe.

-· Treasury Inflation Protected Securities (TIPS) – these are fascinating.
+Treasury Inflation Protected Securities (TIPS) – these are fascinating.
 They are essentially Treasury-backed bonds that adjust their principal dynamically to match inflation or deflation.
 An issue with bonds is that, due to inflation, the money you provide up front is typically not worth as much when you get it back at maturation.
 This helps protect against that.
 The trade-off is deflation.
 If the economy experiences deflation, you’re SOL.
 These are the "en vogue" bonds of 2022 as they reached a yield of over 9% thanks to runaway inflation.

-· Junk Bonds – these are extremely high-interest corporate bonds that are again affected by credit-worthiness.
+Junk Bonds – these are extremely high-interest corporate bonds that are again affected by credit-worthiness.
 They are pretty high risk, but can be very high reward.